Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon S3 server-side encryption employs strong multi-factor encryption.
 - [ ] Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.
-- [x] in server-side encryption, you manage encryption/decryption of your data, the encryption keys, and related tools.
+- [x] In server-side encryption, you manage encryption/decryption of your data, the encryption keys, and related tools.
 - [ ] Server-side encryption is about data encryption at rest―that is, Amazon S3 encrypts your data as it writes it to disks.

 ### When you run a DB Instance as a Multi-AZ deployment, the [...] serves database writes and reads